Seb1903/bovelo_manager/README.md

 ## Presentation

-We have created this application to provide help the startup bovelo to manage its bike production and management.
+We have created this application to provide help the startup bovelo to manage its bike production and order.

 It provides a GUI that displays their products line and records orders from clients.
 The application features a planning and organisation chart for the production process.